GermaniaKG/extract-title/README.md

 Option | Description
 :-----|:------------
 -p, --png | Create a PNG file as well
--w, --webp | Create a WEBP file as well.
-Requires *cweb* to be installed, will be ignored otherwise.
+-w, --webp | Create a WebP file as well.
+Requires *ImageMagick* to work with *cweb*, will be ignored otherwise.
--q, --quality *int* | Output quality, defaults to 90 --force | Overwrite existing files
+-q *int*, --quality *int* | Output quality as integer, defaults to 90 --force | Overwrite existing files

 ### Examples

-Create JPEG, PNG and WEBP with lower quality.
+Create JPEG and additionally PNG and WebP.
+Create with lower quality than usual 90% quality.
-If a matching JPG/PNG/WEBP output file exists, this conversion will be skipped.
+If a matching output file exists, skip conversion for this file format.

 ```bash
 $ extract-title -pw --quality 50 *.pdf